istisiki/palette.js/README.md

 Colour Palette Generator
 ========================

+This is based on [google/palette.js](https://github.com/google/palette.js).

+This is an attempt to port this to Typescript.
+This is still a work in progress.

 The palette.js script allows to generate palette colours and was intended for use with graphs, charts and cartography.
 In default setup, it contains [Paul Tol's](http://www.sron.nl/~pault) and